Information for health professionals regarding alcohol and other drugs.

 - Centers for Disease Control & Prevention - Implementing the CDC Guideline for Prescribing Opioids for Chronic Pain (link is external)

-Find data briefs, reports, or other publications on alcohol and drug use topics, including heroin and opioids, marijuana, and overall substance use in Vermont on the Data & Reports page.
+Find data briefs, reports and other publications on alcohol and drug use topics, including heroin and opioids, marijuana and overall substance use in Vermont on the Data & Reports page.

-The Health Department's Division of Alcohol & Drug Abuse Programs has selected measures to reflect our current priorities.
-These measures are evidence-based when possible, have been chosen and reviewed with our providers, align with strategic plans, and can be calculated from data currently available.
-These measures are used in many different ways – such as monitoring our performance as well as the performance of our funded providers.
+Selected, evidence-based measures reflect current priorities based on current and emerging issues related to substance use in Vermont.
+These measures align with strategic plans, are informed by current data and are used to monitor performance.
 While we strive for continuous improvement, many of the measures reflect long term goals that involve multiple systems and providers – and these take time and coordinated efforts to change.

 Alcohol & Other Drug Use Performance Dashboard